 Future investigations in Kent may perhaps be best directed, not just to this last population, but to any locations away from chalk, especially if damp.
 Philp (2010) refers to G. densiflora (regarded as a subspecies) being noted on occasion, but without detail as to the sites.
 However, the TR05Y record in that publication is for a tetrad which contains very little chalk and may contain one of those sites.
 Philp (1982) also includes records for tetrads off the chalk, e.g. from Sandwich Bay TR36K (there is calcareous ground here, but generally damp), the Isle of Sheppey TQ97W (London Clay/Bagshot Sands), near Westerham TQ45G (Lower Greensand) and near Halls Green TQ54J (Wealden Clay).
+One cannot rule out G. densiflora on the chalk, however, as it has been pointed out that British G. densiflora includes a taxon which flowers at approximately the same time as normal plants but which can tolerate drier habitats.31 The position is complicated by the traditional means of separating the different Gymnadenia species having been called in question, the most reliable factors being habitat and the number of bracteoidal leaves (i.e. those below the inflorescence and not fully encircling the stem at their base): 4 or 5 for the majority of G. densiflora plants; 2 or 3 for most G. conopsea and G. borealis.

-Whilst DNA analysis should be capable of determining the position regarding the Park Gate and Wye colonies36, the characters and behaviour of the plants here as yet are insufficiently clear cut for a conclusive understanding as to whether G. densiflora is to be treated as a taxon currently present in Kent.
+Whilst DNA analysis should be capable of determining the position regarding the Park Gate and Wye colonies32, the characters and behaviour of the plants here as yet are insufficiently clear cut for a conclusive understanding as to whether G. densiflora is to be treated as a taxon currently present in Kent.